Query Profile performance diagnostics and optimization case studies

 View the Profile.

-When the right table in a join builds a hash table, it also creates a runtime filter.
-This filter is delivered to the left subtree and pushed down to the scan operator whenever possible.
+When the right table in a JOIN operation builds a hash table, a Runtime Filter is created.
+This filter is sent to the left side of the query tree and pushed down to the scan operator whenever possible.
 You can view metrics related to JoinRuntimeFilter on the Node Details tab of the scan operator.

-Click OLAP_SCAN.
-On the Node Details tab on the right, you can see that the scan operator triggered the JoinRuntimeFilter when scanning the inventory table.
+Click OLAP_SCAN, then click the Node Details tab on the right.
+You can see that the JoinRuntimeFilter was triggered when the scan operator scanned the inventory table.

 Colocate Join

-To use the Colocate Join feature in StarRocks, assign tables to a Colocation Group (CG) when you create them.
-All tables in a CG must follow the same Colocation Group Schema (CGS).
-This ensures that the data for all tables in the same CG is distributed across the same set of BE nodes.
-When the join column is the bucketing key, compute nodes perform a local join.
+In StarRocks, to use the Colocate Join feature, you must assign tables to a Colocation Group (CG) when they are created.
+Tables within the same CG must follow the same Colocation Group Schema (CGS), which ensures their data is distributed across the same set of BE nodes.
+When the join column is also the bucketing key, compute nodes only need to perform a local join.
 This reduces data transfer time between nodes and improves query performance.
-Because Colocate Join avoids the network data transfer overhead of other joins, such as Shuffle Join and Broadcast Join, it provides better query performance.
+Unlike Shuffle or Broadcast Joins, a Colocate Join avoids network data transfer, which significantly improves query performance.

-StarRocks supports Colocate Join operations only for tables within the same database.
+StarRocks supports Colocate Join operations only on tables within the same database.

 CREATE TABLE tbl (k1 int, v1 int sum)